...

 Jero Sebali Villa by Travellink Bali

 One of the cheaper accommodations in Ubud, but you really don't lack anything.
 The peace, space and beautiful pool are fantastic.
 You sleep in a traditional Balinese house with the sweetest owners.
 Every morning a delicious breakfast is waiting for you.
-A top choice in Ubud!
+A great choice in Ubud!

 Rate per night from: €35